Catch of the Day

 Not Just a Cut Above, But Leaps and Bounds Above

 The story was excellent and avoided the Hallmark tedious and corny set pieces that their Christmas movies are known for.
-The introduction of a woman bravely struggling with a largely unknown disease which rendered her dependent on a wheelchair and a grandmother with Alzheimer’s was laudable and affecting.
+The introduction of a woman bravely struggling with a largely unknown disease that rendered her dependent on a wheelchair and a grandmother with Alzheimer’s was laudable and affecting.
 The fact that they did not milk this for cheap tears is a wonder.
 Along with Kate’s brave fight to regain 100% of her violin skills after her accident it really made this movie both interesting and moving.

-Rating: 5 out of 5.
+Rating: 10 out of 10.

 November 12, 2020